shirish93/shirish93.github.io/_ideas/2024-03-15-heritage-reconstruction.md

 **2. The Challenge and Opportunity:**

 Many traditional houses in these iconic city centers face numerous challenges.
-Age, natural disasters, and lack of resources often lead to deterioration, threatening their cultural significance and posing safety risks.
+Age, natural disasters, and lack of resources  lead to deterioration, threatening their cultural significance and posing safety risks.
 This proposal addresses this challenge by creating a win-win solution for homeowners, investors, and the community.

 <img src="../assets/images/heritage1.png" width="100%" Title="A vision of what it might look like" Align="LEFT" />